robashton/blog/input/pages/My relationship with SOLID - Starting with S/content.markdown

 *Well okay then*

-Well, obviously I kinda agree if you go and hit up the ["Immature" 43 year old Uncle Bob's](http://blog.8thlight.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html) statement which is as written:
+Well, obviously I kinda agree with this sentiment if you go and hit up the ["Immature" 43 year old Uncle Bob's](http://blog.8thlight.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html) statement which is as written:

   <blockquote>
     They are “Closed for Modiﬁcation”.
 The source code of such a module is inviolate.
 No one is allowed to make source code changes to it.
   </blockquote>

-But this got me thinking more widely on my relationship with SOLID as a whole and how that has changed over the years, and how many times (like the GoF patterns) I've seen an over-zealous and misunderstanding of these concepts wreak havoc in codebases.
+But this got me thinking more widely on my relationship with SOLID as a whole and how that has changed over the years.
+It reminded me how many times (like the GoF patterns) I've seen an over-zealous and misunderstanding of these concepts [wreak havoc in codebases](/entries/the-fallacy-of-the-dreyfus-model-in-software-development.html).

-I've been able to quote these word for word for the past half decade quite easily, and my relationship and understanding of how these seemingly innocuous statements impact my code has changed over time, much like [my relationship and understanding of TDD](/entries/uncle-bobs-viewpoint-considered-harmful.html)
+I've been able to quote the "rules" from SOLID word for word this past half-decade quite easily, but my relationship and understanding of how these seemingly innocuous statements impact my code has changed over time much like [my relationship and understanding of TDD](/entries/uncle-bobs-viewpoint-considered-harmful.html)

-So, for the next 5 days, I jot down my current relationship with SOLID without too much thought or proof-reading...
+So, for the next 5 entries, I will jot down my current relationship with SOLID without too much thought or proof-reading (*Okay, I lied, I got a few people to read these because I wanted to avoid pedantry* - thanks folk)

 **[The single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)**